-More than 8,800 breweries dot the American landscape, and with more popping up every day, the competition for both microbreweries and established commercial brewing companies continues to rise.
-Aspiring beer brewers aiming to start a brewery in the growing beer market require a well thought out, efficient workflow.
+Over 8,800 breweries dot the American landscape, and with more popping up every day, the competition for both microbreweries and established commercial brewing companies continues to rise.
+Aspiring beer brewers aiming to start a brewery in the growing beer market requires a well-thought-out, efficient workflow.

 Those familiar with cleaning and sanitization processes in their small brewing methods will find more complexities in maintaining strict quality control when expanding brewing operations.

 Efficient brewery sterilization methods can mean the difference in your great tasting, quality beer hitting the taps or shelves, and ending up in the hands of your customers, versus your microbrewery startup dream going down the drain with the rest of the skunked inventory.

 Sterilization is the process by which all forms of life, particularly microorganisms, are killed.
 Some small operations can sufficiently sanitize their equipment to maintain good-tasting beer.
 But at a higher level of beer brewing, sterilization provides the quality control needed to eliminate the microorganisms that will ruin your beer.